 Confident drivers are typically better drivers and it is important for any driver to be safe in the knowledge that they could respond to the conditions, environment and scenario around them.
 As visibility is limited and restricted in vans, with blind spots in nearly every vehicle, adjust your mirrors so that you at least have the maximum visibility that the vehicle allows.

 As reversing and parking is typically more challenging in a van, just giving that little extra thought and attention to visibility can make your overall experience all the more stress-free.

 If you work with tools and equipment van racking and accessories are really essential.
 If your tools and equipment aren’t stored safely and securely you are risking injury during transit especially in the event of an accident.

-Invest in a strong van racking system with shelving units on the interior to minimise the movement of tools during travel, and a racking system on the roof of the vehicle for awkwardly shaped equipment such as ladders.
+Invest in a sturdy van racking system with inside shelf units to reduce tool movement while travelling.
+As well as a racking system for the vehicle’s roof to accommodate oddly shaped equipment like ladders.

 Do you have any additional van driving and safety tips you could share with us?

 Finally, get insurance that protects your van and your livelihood.